 Testing and Treatment

-Health care providers use blood tests to detect viral hepatitis antibodies in their patients.
+Health care providers use blood tests to detect viral hepatitis in their patients.
 The virus can be detected even if a person has no symptoms.
-In the case of hepatitis B, the test result can help determine if a person has already been infected, and if so, if that infection resolved or resulted in a chronic infection.
-If an antibody test is positive for hepatitis C, a confirmatory test must be done to determine if the person is still infected, or has resolved the infection.
+In the case of HBV, the test result can help determine if a person has been infected and, if not, whether he or she would benefit from vaccination.
+If an antibody test is positive for HCV, a follow-up test must be done to determine if the person is still infected, or has resolved the infection.